 D294 - Learning Technology - Learning Technology provides opportunities for learners to research emerging learning technologies and see how they are changing current teaching and learning practices.
 This course also teaches strategies for evaluating learning technologies and their ability to facilitate deep learning and help learners achieve their learning goals, as well as their ability to accommodate learner differences and ensure access for all learners.
-This course covers techniques that learning experience designers can use to implement technologies generate and the ways in which they can be used to better understand learner progress and optimize the learning experience.
+This course covers techniques that learning experience designers can use to implement technology safely, legally, and ethically in a variety of environments.
+Additionally, this course explores the types of learning analytics that various technologies generate and the ways in which they can be used to better understand learner progress and optimize the learning experience.
 Assessment and Learning Analytics is a prerequisite for this course.

 D295 - Designing and Facilitating E-Learning Experiences for K-12 Students - Designing and Facilitating E-Learning Experiences for K-12 Students is the first of two courses in the K-12 Learning Designer pathway.
 This course teaches skills needed to plan units of study that leverage virtual settings and achieve academic standards while promoting digital citizenship.
 This course provides strategies for explaining essential concepts and demonstrating examples for students in K-12 virtual settings.
 It also provides strategies for using technology to facilitate meaningful collaboration among K-12 students.
 Finally, this course explains how to design effective practice and assessment opportunities for K-12 students in virtual settings and provides strategies for ensuring students get the feedback they need to improve learning.
 Learning Technology is a prerequisite for this course.
 D296 - Quality and Impact of K-12 E-Learning Solutions - Quality and Impact of K-12 E-Learning Solutions is the second of two courses in the K-12 Learning Designer pathway.
-This course they can find current research related to issues and innovations learning experience designers implement to solve challenges to K-12 students in e-learning environments.
-This course also outlines a quality framework for evaluating e-learning solutions for K-12 students and provides opportunities for K-12 students.
-Through this course provides examples of how learning analytics can be used to determine the impact of e-learning for K-12 students.
-Through this course teaches learners how insights gained from data about K-12 learners can be used to optimize e-learning.
+This course provides an introduction to the challenges K-12 students face in e-learning environments.
+It also directs learners to professional and academic resources where they can find current research related to issues and innovations learning experience designers implement to solve challenges to K-12 students in e-learning environments.
+This course also outlines a quality framework for evaluating e-learning solutions for K-12 students and provides opportunities for learners to apply that framework.
+Lastly, this course provides examples of how learning analytics can be used to determine the impact of e-learning for K-12 students.
+Through this course, learners will analyze data about K-12 learners to determine the impact an e-learning solution has had on engagement, effort, and learning.
+This course teaches learners how insights gained from data about K-12 learners can be used to optimize e-learning.
 Designing E-Learning Experiences for K-12 students is a prerequisite for this course.
 D297 - Designing E-Learning Experiences for Adults - Designing E-Learning Experiences for Adults is the first of two courses in the adult learning designer pathway.
 This course teaches best practices for supporting adult learners as they acquire knowledge and learn new skills and dispositions.
 This course explains effective approaches to designing learning experiences for adult learners that are collaborative, experiential, and transformative in nature.
 This course also explores problem-based and competency-based approaches to designing learning experiences for adults.
-Each evidence-based approach is defined and supported by theory and research.
+Each evidencebased approach is defined and supported by theory and research.
 The course also includes best practices for designing each type of learning experience and provides real examples of each approach.
 Learning Technology is a prerequisite for this course.